Brendonovich/prisma-client-rust/examples/with-actix/README.md

 # Actix Web Example

-This is an example of using [Prisma Client Rust](https://github.com/Brendonovich/prisma-client-rust) with [Actix Web](https://actix.rs/) and connect with [Prisma Data Platform](https://www.prisma.io/data-platform).
+This is an example of using [Prisma Client Rust](https://github.com/Brendonovich/prisma-client-rust) with [Actix Web](https://actix.rs/).

 ## Running